-The financial statements as of 31 December 2019 and 2018 have been prepared on a historical cost basis, except for the non-monetary items that were acquired or recognized in the financial statements before 31 December 2007, as such items reflect the cumulative effects of inflation from their initial recognition date through 31 December 2007.
+The financial statements as of 31 December 2020 and 2019 have been prepared on a historical cost basis, except for the non-monetary items that were acquired or recognized in the financial statements before 31 December 2007, as such items reflect the cumulative effects of inflation from their initial recognition date through 31 December 2007.

 From 1 January 2008 Mexico is considered to have a non-inflationary economic environment, as defined under Mexican FRS B-10 "Effects of inflation".
-As at 31 December 2019 and 2018, Mexico's cumulative inflation rate for the three prior years was 26% (annual average of 8%), which represents the necessary condition for considering Mexico as having a non-inflationary economic environment.
+As at 31 December 2020 and 2019, Mexico's cumulative inflation rate for the three prior years was 26% (annual average of 8%), which represents the necessary condition for considering Mexico as having a non-inflationary economic environment.
 Accordingly, the Company ceased restating its financial statements for inflation as of 1 January 2008.

-As determined based on the National Consumer Price Index (NCPI) published by the National Statistical and Geographical Information Agency (INEGI), Mexico's annual inflation rate for 2019 and 2018 is as follows:
+As determined based on the National Consumer Price Index (NCPI) published by the National Statistical and Geographical Information Agency (INEGI), Mexico's annual inflation rate for 2020 and 2019 is as follows:

-Cumulative inflation Cumulative inflation Inflation for the for 2018 for 2019 year (sum of inflation rates for (sum of inflation rates for (inflation 2016, 2017 and 2018) 2017, 2018 and 2019) for 2019) Inflation rates 15.25% 13.17% 2.83%
+Cumulative inflation Cumulative inflation Inflation for the for 2019 for 2020 year (sum of inflation rates for (sum of inflation rates for (inflation 2017, 2018 and 2019) 2018, 2019 and 2020) for 2020) Inflation rates 13.17% 11.19% 3.15%

-In accordance with FRS, it corresponds to a non-inflationary economic environment, and require that the financial statements continue been preparing under a historical cost basis.
+Under Mexican FRS, this cumulative inflation rate represents the necessary condition for considering Mexico as having a non-inflationary economic environment, which means that the financial statements should be prepared on a historical cost basis.